AlyssonNeto/vagrant-salt-odoo/README.rst

     vagrant up

-On first run, vagrant will provision the machine.
+On first run, vagrant will build the Os.
 It could take some time depending on your host and internet connection bandwidth.

+Then we need to provision the machine, ie configuring the app stack.
+You need to be connected to the guest through ssh.

+    vagrant ssh

+Then run the provisioning

+    sudo salt-call state.highstate -l debug

-Usually it's about 2 minutes for me to build the vm, 10 minutes to grab the whole Odoo repository and run the buildout.
+Usually it's about 2 minutes for me to build the vm, 10-20 minutes to grab the whole Odoo repository and run the buildout.
+By the way once it's done, the machine boot in less than 1 one minute.

-Once it's done launch a browser an go to the url you've defined in `app.vm.hostname` within your `Vagrantfile <Vagrantfile>`_  and in the `fqdn` value from your `pillar project file <etc/saltstack/pillar/project.sls>`_
+Launch a browser an go to the url you've defined in `app.vm.hostname` within your `Vagrantfile <Vagrantfile>`_  and in the `fqdn` value from your `pillar project file <etc/saltstack/pillar/project.sls>`_

 Default is https://myproject.vagrant

 Default credentials are admin:admin

-If you can't access it run vagrant provision to force the machine to provision.

-    vagrant provision

 Closing the vm
 ==============